Recession still has Floridians reeling and anxious about election

 The data show:

-▪ South and Central Florida’s metropolitan areas have seen annual employment levels return to — or exceed — pre-recession employment levels with a net increase of 187,263 since 2007.
-But in 40 of the state’s 67 counties — including Pinellas, Hillsborough, Brevard, Leon and Escambia counties — there were fewer people working by December 2015 than were employed in 2007.
-The net number of jobs lost since 2007: 100,929.
+▪ South and Central Florida’s metropolitan areas have seen annual employment levels return to — or exceed — pre-recession employment levels with a net increase of 187,263 jobs in those counties since 2007.
+But in 42 of the state’s 67 counties — including Pinellas, Hillsborough, Brevard, Leon and Escambia counties — there were fewer people working by December 2015 than were employed in 2007.
+The net number of jobs lost in those communities: 100,929.

 ▪ Median household income, accounting for inflation, has dropped 10.5 percent statewide since 2007.
 Although many parts of the state saw household income rise in the last year, the statewide median of $49,426 is still below the national benchmark of $56,516.